 There are only 12 license holders and 22 medical dispensaries in New Jersey due to the delay.

-They note in their letter that none of the dispensaries are owned by Hispanics or African Americans.
+They note in their letter that Hispanics or African Americans own none of the dispensaries.

-Most of the license holders are now large cannabis corporations that are Multi-State Operators (MSOs) with negligible longstanding ties to New Jersey.
-A range of cannabis policy experts say the medical cannabis sold in New Jersey is of lower quality and more expensive than found in the underground market.
+Most of the license holders are now large cannabis corporations that are Multi-State Operators (MSOs).
+They have few longstanding ties to New Jersey.
+Cannabis policy experts say New Jersey medical cannabis is low quality and more expensive than found in the underground market.

 Those who applied in 2019 have been forced to pay rent on the buildings they had sought to locate their businesses.
 Many have had to take on multiple partners or engage in various financial transactions to keep paying rent.